gwpy/gwpy/docs/plotter/index.rst

 The following diagram displays the available Plot objects and their inheritance from the `~core.Plot`.

-.. inheritance-diagram:: core series gwf
+.. inheritance-diagram:: core timeseries spectrum spectrogram gwf

 ========
 Plot API